Nuisance candidate: Legal definition

 The Law Department of the COMELEC in Manila has the sole authority to declare someone a nuisance candidate.
-Regional and provincial COMELEC offices has no jurisdiction regarding the matter.
+Regional and provincial COMELEC offices have no jurisdiction regarding the matter.

 Managing candidacies

 COMELEC also cannot prevent persons from filing certificates of candidacy even if they were declared a nuisance candidate in the past.
 The election body could also determine those who aspire to run as Independents as nuisance candidates if they could not prove their capacity to independently launch an election campaign.
 The capability to launch a campaign is not necessarily equate to the financial resources of an aspirant.
 A candidate may have enough supporters to conduct a campaign.
 The Supreme Court ruled in Marquez vs. COMELEC that not being financially capable to mount a nationwide campaign is not a reason for the commission to declare someone as a nuisance candidate.

 During the 18th Congress, a bill has been proposed imposing a fine on aspirants who were deemed to be nuisance candidates.